-I am a second year statistics student studying causal algebras under the supervision of Jim Q. Smith.
+I am a third year statistics student studying causal algebras under the supervision of Jim Q. Smith.
 I am a part of the Leverhulme Bridges programme that aims to bridge the gap between the mathematical and social sciences.
 My work is motivated by a long-held conviction that mathematical models should be attuned to the realities faced by practitioners outside the academy.
 I hope to further demonstrate how causal algebras can be customized to pertinent domain expertise.

 Previously, I worked at the intersection of public data systems and academic research as a data scientist for Baylor University's Texas Hunger Initiative.
 A staunch open data advocate, I aim to bridge the gap between data-driven models and the complex socioeconomic challenges facing communities, particularly with regard to food insecurity.
 A West Texas native and Baylor Mathematics alumna, I hold a M.Sc. in Complexity Science from the University of Warwick where I studied the mathematics of real world systems.
 I learned to love math cleaning spectroscopy data at the McDonald Observatory, modeling epidemic dynamics using mobile phone data from Iceland, and traveling to Budapest to learn graph theory.

 - R. Wilkerson, D. Khalfe, K. Krey.
 Associations Between Neighborhoods and Summer Meal Sites: Measuring Access to Federal Summer Meals Programs.
 2015.
 Journal of Applied Research on Children.
 Vol. 6:2.